Contact resistance: Experimental characterization

-The resistance of contacts can be crudely estimated by comparing the results of a four terminal measurement to a simple two-lead measurement made with an ohmmeter.
-In a two-lead experiment, the measurement current causes a potential drop across both the test leads and the contacts so that the resistance of these elements is inseparable from the resistance of the actual device, with which they are in series.
-In a four-point probe measurement, one pair of leads is used to inject the measurement current while a second pair of leads, in parallel with the first, is used to measure the potential drop across the device.
-In the four-probe case, there is no potential drop across the voltage measurement leads so the contact resistance drop is not included.
-The difference between resistance derived from two-lead and four-lead methods is a reasonably accurate measurement of contact resistance assuming that the leads resistance is much smaller.
-Specific contact resistance can be obtained by multiplying by contact area.
-Contact resistance may vary with temperature.

 Inductive and capacitive methods could be used in principle to measure an intrinsic impedance without the complication of contact resistance.
 In practice, direct current methods are more typically used to determine resistance.

 The three electrode systems such as transistors require more complicated methods for the contact resistance approximation.
 The most common approach is the transmission line model (TLM).
 Here, the total device resistance $R_\text{tot}$ is plotted as a function of the channel length:

 where $R_\text{c}$ and $R_\text{ch}$ are contact and channel resistances, respectively, $L/W$ is the channel length/width, $C$ is gate insulator capacitance (per unit of area), $\mu$ is carrier mobility, and $V_\text{gs}$ and $V_\text{ds}$ are gate-source and drain-source voltages.
 Therefore, the linear extrapolation of total resistance to the zero channel length provides the contact resistance.
 The slope of the linear function is related to the channel transconductance and can be used for estimation of the ”contact resistance-free” carrier mobility.
-The approximations used here (linear potential drop across the channel region, constant contact resistance, …) lead sometimes to the channel dependent contact resistance.
+The approximations used here (linear potential drop across the channel region, constant contact resistance, ...) lead sometimes to the channel dependent contact resistance.

 Beside the TLM it was proposed the gated four-probe measurement and the modified time-of-flight method (TOF).
 The direct methods able to measure potential drop on the injection electrode directly are the Kelvin probe force microscopy (KFM) and the electric-field induced second harmonic generation.